View the Rx for Prevention Article:

 Continuing Medical Education Credit(s)

-Physicians – to obtain a CME Certificate, read the article and click here.
+To obtain a CME Certificate (physicians only) or a Certificate of Attendance (other learners), read the article and click here.

-The target audience is all primary care health care providers in Los Angeles County.
+The target audience is physicians and other health care providers practicing in Los Angeles County.

 At the conclusion of the article, participants will be able to: